Zeroing Neural Networks : an Introduction to Predictive Computations for Time-varying Matrix Problems via ZNN: The Workings of Discretized Zhang Neural Network Methods for Para meter-Varying Matrix Flows

-\rule{1mm}{15mm}\\[14mm] The four central code lines, barred along the left edge above express the computational essence of Step 6 above for the matrix eigenproblem in ZNN.
+\rule{1mm}{15mm}\\[14mm] The four central code lines above that are barred along the left edge express the computational essence of Step 6 for the matrix eigen--problem in ZNN.
 Only there is any math performed, the rest of the program code are input reads and output saves and preparations.
-After Step 6 we store the new data and repeat these 4 code lines with peripherals for $t_{k+2}$ until we are done with one eigenvalue.
-Then we repeat the same code for the next eigenvalue of a hermitean or diagonalizable matrix flow $A(t)$.\\[2mm] What is computed in formula (13i) for time-varying matrix eigenproblems in ZNN; to explain we have to recall a bit of convergent finite difference formula theory.\\[1mm] It is well known that the characteristic polynomial coefficients $a_k$ of a finite difference scheme must add up to zero for convergence, see \cite[Section 17]{EMU96} e.g..
-Thus for a look-ahead and convergent finite difference formula \\[-2.5mm] \\[-4mm] and its { characteristic polynomial} \\[-2.5mm]
+After Step 6 we store the new data and repeat these 4 code lines with peripherals for $t_{k+2}$ until we are done with one eigenvalue at $t = t_f$.
+Then we repeat the same code for the next eigenvalue of a hermitean or diagonalizable matrix flow $A(t)$.\\[2mm] What is actually computed in formula $(6i)$ for time--varying matrix eigen--problems in ZNN?
+To explain we recall some convergent finite difference formula theory next.\\[1mm] It is well known that the characteristic polynomial coefficients $a_k$ of a finite difference scheme must add up to zero for convergence, see \cite[Section 17]{EMU96} e.g..
+Thus for a look--ahead and convergent finite difference formula \\[-2.5mm] \\[-4mm] and its { characteristic polynomial} \\[-2.5mm]